Sec 54 ec Capital Gains Bonds

 Under section 54EC of the Income Tax Act, 1961, only specified bonds are eligible for capital gains exemption. https://cleartax.in/s/section-54ec-bonds.
 These bonds are designed to encourage investment in infrastructure and development projects.
 To qualify for tax exemption on long-term capital gains, investors must invest the entire proceeds from the sale of a capital asset into these bonds within six months of the asset's transfer.
 These investments must be held for a minimum lock-in period of five years to retain the tax benefits.

-As of the latest information available, the current interest rate on Capital Gain Bonds, such as those issued by National Highways Authority of India (NHAI) and Rural Electrification Corporation (REC), typically ranges between 5.75% to 6.00% per annum.
+As of the latest information available, the current interest rate on Capital Gain Bonds, such as those issued by Rural Electrification Corporation (REC), Indian Railway Finance Corporation Ltd (IRFC) , Power Finance Corporation Limited (PFC) and Housing and Urban Development Corporation Limited (HUDCO) is 5.25% per annum.
 These Bonds are specifically designated under Section 54EC of the Income Tax Act, 1961, offering tax exemption on long-term capital gains if the proceeds from the sale of a capital asset are invested in them within six months.
 The interest rate may vary slightly depending on market conditions and the terms set by the issuing authority at the time of issuance.

 Investing in bonds that qualify under Section 54EC of the Income Tax Act, 1961, can provide tax benefits on long-term capital gains.
 The choice of which bond offers the highest capital gain depends on several factors, including the prevailing interest rates at the time of investment and the specific terms of the bond issuer.
 Investors should consider current rates, tenure, and the issuer's credibility to determine which bond aligns best with their financial goals and risk tolerance.